 - print from the cloud–AirPrint is nice.
 Wean yourself from hard copies.
 It’s easier to do than it sounds.

 - use a hot spot connected to your phone.
-Try really hard not to use public wifi like Starbucks–very unsafe
+Try really hard not to use public wifi like Starbucks–very unsafe, I use a very good internet provider, you can visit company website here

 - a wifi repeater is nice in case you’re REALLY remote